adahooniłigii, 1956-11-01, pages 1-3

 T’ááłánígi ’át’éego yaa nahasni’ ndi díí kwii ’éí t’óó chidaast’anígo baa hani’.

-After this one thing he finished reporting , but a number of them would keep saying sharp things as they considered useful, it is said / many of the others remained complaining.
+After this one thing he finished reporting , but a number of them would keep saying useful things, it is said / many of the others remained complaining.

 Nihahastóí ’ałtso nahasni’ dóó ’éí Norman N. Little wolyéego Naabeehó dine’é yá gha’diit’aahnii nilínígíí t’áá bíjí binaanish naat’i’gi yaa nínááhásni’.